Skip to main content

 Weapon Selection

 Different weapons suit different playstyles.
-The default weapon works fine, but unlocking options gives you flexibility.
+The default weapon works fine, but having options gives you flexibility.

 Consider: